byteweaver/django-forums/README.md

 With the latest update, starting from version 0.1.x, django-forums supports django 1.5 and beyond.
 The default templates are now based on bootstrap-3.
 If you use an older version of django or bootstrap, please have a look at version 0.9.0, but remember it is no longer maintained.

+## Tests

+To run the test cases simply call:

+    $ python setup.py test

+or to run them inside a virtualenv use:

+    $ make test